mse-tsm-mobcom-class/mse-tsm-mobcom-project-quiz-m-m-dispenser/README.md

 ### Firebase (Backend)

 As a backend we used Firebase Real time data to syncronize the App with the necessary data and Firebase Auth to authenticate users and store there scores.
+In order to make this project work you have to create a firebase account and open a project.
+After that you will need to import the datastructure to the Firebase RealTime Database.
+Note: Don't forget to include the firebase json with the api key in your project structure on the applevel.

 #### Firebase Auth